-In October, the Consumer Price Index, the market's preferred inflation metric, jumped 6.2%, the highest year-over-year increase since November 1990.
+In October, the consumer price index, the market's preferred inflation metric, jumped 6.2%, the highest year-over-year increase since November 1990.
 The five- and 10-year break-even rates, a rough measure of the bond market's view of short- and long-term inflation, have surged to new highs, up 122 and 78 basis points, respectively, since the start of 2021.

 The impact on equities will not be felt equally, as stocks of different sectors and sizes will respond differently, said Paul Schatz, president of Heritage Capital.
 "At the most granular level, stocks have idiosyncratic risk, so just because a company falls in a given sector doesn't mean it will succeed in an inflationary environment," Schatz said.

-Surging inflation has been a windfall for the energy sector, as crude oil and fuel prices have skyrocketed in the face of rising demand and limited supply growth.
+Surging inflation has been a windfall for the energy sector as crude oil and fuel prices have skyrocketed in the face of rising demand and limited supply growth.
 Since the start of 2021, S&P 500 Energy stocks jumped more than 53%, roughly double the large-cap index's 25%-plus growth over that stretch.

-Energy and financials have been the top performing S&P 500 sectors in 2021.
+Energy and financials have been the top-performing S&P 500 sectors in 2021.

 An analysis by S&P Dow Jones Indices found that energy stocks had the highest sensitivity, in terms of asset returns, to changes in inflation of any sector.
 Energy had twice as much inflation sensitivity as the next highest sector, materials.

-Health care, consumer discretionary and communication services were the least sensitive to inflation increases, the analysis found.
+Healthcare, consumer discretionary and communication services were the least sensitive to inflation increases, the analysis found.

-Since the start of April, when inflation began to ramp upwards, the benchmark U.S. Treasury 10-year bond yield has remained relatively steady, falling 6 bps to 1.63% as of Nov.
+Since the start of April, when inflation began to ramp upward, the benchmark U.S. Treasury 10-year bond yield has remained relatively steady, falling 6 bps to 1.63% as of Nov.
 17. Bond yields tend to move inversely to prices.